 There are several different options when it comes to choosing an authoring tool.
 And like we said what works for one company, may not work for the next.
-But by considering a few factors it will help you narrow down what’s most important when making a decision between providers.
+But considering a few factors will help you narrow down what’s most important when making a decision between providers.

 Ease of use

-Probably the most important element is how easy are elearning authoring tools to use?
+Probably the most important element is how easy are eLearning authoring tools to use?
 You’ll want to look at your team too.
 Do you have skilled programmers who need little guidance or do you have a small team that needs simple templates to begin?
 Several of these providers offer free trials so it’s a great way to test drive before you buy.

 Although you are using a third-party provider, you still want control over the look and feel of your e-learning authoring tool.
 Things like can you add your logo, fonts or company colors?
 And how easy it to add these elements consistently?
 This is especially important if you have more than one team member creating these courses for your company.

 Even if you don’t plan to grow currently, scalability is super important.
 You want a provider who can change if your company shifts direction.
-This may be expanding, but this could also mean pivoted in a different direction.
+This may be expanding, but this could also mean pivoting in a different direction.
 Using a cloud-based provider will give you this flexibility.
-Plus, if you need to scale quickly, team members can be brought into use existing templates to create more training materials.
+Plus, if you need to scale quickly, team members can be brought into use with existing templates to create more training materials.
 And the templates are easily accessed from anywhere at any time.

 If your e-learning authors will be collaborating together, it makes sense to look for a system that allows for comments and feedback.
 This allows for an online discussion between team members and other stakeholders.
 These comments can be recorded right on the page a person is reviewing clearly marked for others to weigh in.
 If you have a distributed team, this is a nice feature to have as well.
 This process also cuts down the need for emails, lengthy conference calls, and confusion as to what comments were recorded.

 Since more and more employees are on their phones or away from their desks, it makes sense to look for eLearning authoring tools that are mobile-friendly.
-You want to write content once and have it available whether an employee is on a laptop, desktop or their phone.
+You want to write content once and have it available whether an employee is on a laptop, desktop, or their phone.
 This not only makes it easy to create one set of content, but it makes it easier for your employees to get the same level of learning no matter what technology they are using.
 Plus a course could be started on a desktop and finished on a laptop.

 Content is always going to need to be refreshed, reworked and created.
 So having an e-learning authoring tool that can maintain your standards for content is key.
 Again cloud-based providers are better than desktop options since materials can be pulled and changed quickly no matter who is accessing the files.